iwona-pekala/a11y-bug-fixes/html/dialog/dialog-list-of-common-accessibility-issues.md

 - Keyboard focus is not trapped inside the modal dialog
 - Dialog container is keyboard focusable
 - Incorrect element is focused when a dialog is opened
-- Dialog role or name is not read (announced) by screen readers
+- Dialog role or name is not read (announced) by screen readers / name is incorrect
+- The entire dialog's content is read